FieryCod/holy-lambda/README.md

 **Supported runtimes**
   - Babashka
   - Native Clojure runtime
-  - Java based Clojure runtime
+  - Clojure custom runtime that is faster for Clojure, than the offical Java runtime
   - (incoming) Node.js runtime for Clojurescript

 **Stable releases**